Saturday, September 7th 1-6pm

 Harshly judging body range of motion is one of the greatest sources of unnecessary suffering in most people’s yoga practice.
-Although some challenges in postures are related to tight muscles and more is related to contracted joint tissues - many significant limitations are actually due to variations in bone shapes and joint orientations that can differ dramatically from one person to the next.
+Although some challenges in postures are related to tight muscles and more is related to contracted fascia and ligaments- many significant limitations are actually due to variations in bone shapes and joint orientations that can differ dramatically from one person to the next.
 Understanding YOUR yoga anatomy is best learned through direct hands on experience - testing your bones/joints and witnessing them curiously and compassionately to the bones of others.

 This comparative anatomy workshop explores major joints of the body that account for most of our yoga postures.
 For each joint intersection, we will perform bone range of motion tests on ourselves and on each other and then demonstrate how each varying joint will express itself in specific yoga postures.